Key Funding Incentives

 Italy offers a comprehensive R&D tax credit designed to incentivise companies to invest in research, development, and technological innovation.

 Mechanism: Companies can claim a tax credit on eligible R&D expenses.
-The tax credit rate varies depending on the type of R&D and company size.
-For instance, for fundamental research, industrial research, and experimental development, specific percentages apply.
-Enhanced rates may be available for companies in certain regions, particularly Southern Italy.
+The current base tax credit rate is generally 10% for fundamental research, industrial research, and experimental development (set until 2025).
+Enhanced rates are available for companies in Southern Italy (Mezzogiorno), reaching 25% for large companies, 35% for medium-sized companies, and 45% for small businesses.
+The maximum annual credit for each beneficiary is €20 million.
 The tax credit can be used to offset various taxes and social security contributions.

 Eligible Activities: Activities typically covered include fundamental research, industrial research, and experimental development.
 Eligible expenses encompass personnel costs (especially for highly qualified employees), depreciation of assets used for R&D, and costs associated with external R&D contracts (e.g., with universities or public research institutions).

-Impact: The R&D tax credit aims to reduce the effective cost of innovation for businesses, encouraging sustained investment in
+Impact: The R&D tax credit aims to reduce the effective cost of innovation for businesses, encouraging sustained investment in R&D and promoting technological advancement across various sectors, with particular emphasis on stimulating investment in the Southern regions.

 2 | Patent Box Regime